-Most People Have No Idea These 2,000 Year Old Ruins Are Hiding In Nashville
+Most People Have No Idea These 2,000 Year Old Ruins Are Hiding Near Nashville

-Old Stone Fort State Archaeological Park was built 2,000 years ago by Native Americans, and is now protected by the state of Tennessee.
-Take a walk amongst its towering trees and breathe in the smell of middle Tennessee in late summer.
-You may have to fight the humidity, but this beautiful space pulses with history and will entrance even the youngest of visitors.
-Take a walk with us, and learn a bit about this beautiful place we call home.
+Old Stone Fort State Archaeological Park was built 2,000 years ago by Native Americans and is now protected by the state of Tennessee.
+Take a walk amongst its towering trees and breathe in the smell of middle Tennessee.
+You may have to fight the humidity, but this beautiful space pulses with history and will amaze even the youngest of visitors.
+Perhaps the most interesting thing about this park is what is hidden inside.
+Among the overgrowth, you can see ancient remnants of past people tucked away in the forest.
+These ruins near Nashville are enticing visitors to come in and take a trip through time.
+So come and walk with us, and learn a bit about this beautiful place we call home.

 Next time you are visiting our state’s capitol take a trip to see these ruins near Nashville.
 Not only is it a beautiful forest filled with towering trees and limestone ledges, but there are waterfalls, tranquil streams, and of course the remains of an ancient past.
 This is a fascinating hike for anyone interested in history or someone who loves to find abandoned places.
 So feel free to explore Middle Tennessee and allow the scenery to impress you once again at this wonderful state park.
 For more information please visit the Old Fort State Archeological Park website.

 If you are interested in digging into the past then check out the Earth Experience to see fossils of old.
 It is only a 30-minute drive from the Old Fort State Archeological Park!